 A good way to get your bearings is to chat with your hosts at Cape Paradise.
-Lena and Marco have helped many first-timers with their stay in Cape Town.
-Just approach one of them during breakfast or at the reception with any questions you may have.

 The Cape Town Tourism Centres are always a helpful stop for enquiries, maps and bookings.
 You can find information centres in Cape Town Central, at the Waterfront, at the Lower Cableway and at many other locations throughout the city.

 If you have any questions or if you would like to add anything to this guide please use the comment section below!